End-of-life care: Ethics

+Confusion surrounding the difference between euthanasia and withdrawing or withholding treatment is a distinction that can be distressing for family members and doctors alike.
+For family members, the concern is often ethical and philosophical in nature: "If I stop life-prolonging care, am I killing my loved one?"
+For doctors, this concern can go one step further: "If I stop providing life-prolonging care, is that euthanasia?"
+In addition to the ethical implications, doctors can fear legal ramifications since physician assisted suicide must be a voluntary decision on the part of the patient and is only legal in specific places under specific circumstances.
+Not only can this conflict be unpleasant for doctors, it can also lead to poorer outcomes for patients.
+Thus, clear directives are needed to identify when it is acceptable to withdraw or withhold treatment at the end of life.
+One argument contends that there is no ethical distinction between stopping a life-prolonging medical intervention once it has begun, and refusing to start it all together.
+If the intervention is medically futile, contrary to the best interest of the patient, or unwanted by the patient (either in the moment or in an advance directive), then it is ethically acceptable to withdraw or withhold treatment.

 By country

 Canada

 In 2012, Statistics Canada's General Social Survey on Caregiving and care receiving found that 13% of Canadians (3.7 million) aged 15 and older reported that at some point in their lives they had provided end-of-life or palliative care to a family member or friend.
 For those in their 50s and 60s, the percentage was higher, with about 20% reporting having provided palliative care to a family member or friend.
 Women were also more likely to have provided palliative care over their lifetimes, with 16% of women reporting having done so, compared with 10% of men.
 These caregivers helped terminally ill family members or friends with personal or medical care, food preparation, managing finances or providing transportation to and from medical appointments.